Pre-Arrival & Orientation

-When you receive your Conditional Offer letter, we will provide an estimate of how many pre-reqs we believe you will need.
+When you receive your Conditional Offer letter, we will provide an estimate of how many pre-requisites we believe you will need.
 You can also review the tables for pre-requisite calculation here to see the chart provided by the faculty of your major.
 This is meant to be a guide and is not comprehensive.
 Once you have submitted a deposit, the faculty will do a more detailed review of your transcript to determine what pre-requisite courses you need.
-Please note while pre-req courses may feel like an annoyance, it is so important that you have the fundamental knowledge to be successful in your degree, and if you cannot show that you have already learned certain subjects, these courses are assigned to ensure your success.
+Please note while pre-requisite courses may feel unnecessary, it is important that you have the fundamental knowledge to be successful in your degree.
+These courses are assigned to ensure your success.

 How many credits per semester does my tuition pay for?